• Home

 Preparing vegetarian sausage is much lower stakes than normal sausage – you can eat it right out of the fridge if you want to!
 But to err on the side of more delicious, I recommend doing a quick pan-fry.
 Cut the sausage into medallions, heat up a bit of oil in a skillet and cook for 1-2 minutes on each side, or until the sausage is slightly crisp on the edges.
 Vegetarian and delicious.

-How to prepare this vegetarian salad
+How to prepare the salad

 After prepping the sausage, the rest of the assembly is easy.